Saadallah-design/wireframing/README.md

 ### The wireframe used in the provided project
 This project wireframed using figma is High-Fidelity wireframe as it is detailed with images, navigation, colors, same fonts and sizes, and with specific detailed elements like tags and categories.

+## Popular Wireframing Tools
+There're many wireframing tools but few of them are more popular than others.
+For example Figma is the leading wireframing tool as it allows:
+1. real-time collaboration
+2. easy sharing
+3. flexible design.
+Therefore, teams can create, edit, and review wireframes together, making the design process faster and more efficient.

+**Other wireframing tools include:**
+- **Sketch** – Mac-focused design tool with powerful plugins.
+- **Adobe XD** – Wireframing and prototyping in one platform.
+- **Balsamiq** – Simple, low-fidelity wireframes for quick layouts.
+- **InVision** – Interactive wireframes and prototypes with team collaboration.